-She has also collaborated with other choreographers and companies, such as Fang-Yi Sheu, Shu-Yi Chou, Kuan-Hsiang Liu and HORSE.
+She has also collaborated with different choreographers and companies in Taiwan, such as Fang-Yi Sheu, Shu-Yi Chou and HORSE.
 Besides theater performance, she also worked as the art model and improvising dancer for Guo-qiang Cai’s “Day and Night”, a gunpowder drawing.
-She has worked with director Adam Smith in numerous video projects as the dancer and choreographer for “Stranger”, a music video of hip-hop musician Plan B, and few videos for British electronic band The Chemical Brothers.
-Together with Akram Khan, she created a duet for “Can We Live with Robots”, a TV documentary commissioned by Channel 4.
+She has worked with director Adam Smith in numerous video projects as the dancer and choreographer, including “Stranger”, a music video for hip-hop musician Plan B, and few videos for British electronic band The Chemical Brothers.
+Together with Akram Khan, she co-created a duet for “Can We Live with Robots”, a TV documentary commissioned by Channel 4.
 Recently, she performed in “The Silent Burn Project”, a documentary celebrating the 20th anniversary of the Akram Khan Company during the Covid pandemic time.

-Her latest choreography piece is Vulture, supported by LMF Dance Fund and National Culture and Arts Foundation (Taiwan), which will be premiered in 2018.
+Her latest choreography piece is “Vulture”, supported by LMF Dance Fund, National Culture and Arts Foundation (Taiwan) and Akram Khan Company.

 Initial inspiration for this piece came from an old Tibetan myth about vultures.
 It is said that nobody ever sees the body of a deceased vulture.
 When a vulture knows it’s life is close to ending it will fly high up towards the sun and melt away into nothing.
 It ties in a little with the Greek myth of Icarus and Daedalus.
 Man imitating nature and failing …more…